 This state processes roughly 235,000 criminal cases each year.
-More serious cases are resolved by the Superior Court, and sentences can be more than 2.5 years.
-District Courts handle less severe criminal cases.
+More serious cases are resolved by the Superior judges, and sentences can be more than 2.5 years.
+District Courts handle less severe cases.
 During 2018, MA handled 846,833 total cases across all their courts.
 Of that total, 303,026 were for criminal proceedings, 74,982 were for civil cases, and 224,170 were for special civil cases, and only 468 were for appeals.

-Filing court information in Massachusetts has become an online process in most cases.
+Filing court information in the Commonwealth of Massachusetts has become an online process in most cases.
 Users must set up an account with eFileMA and then they can begin using the system to file documents, forms, briefs and motions.
 Filing electronically is not mandatory, but the state strongly recommends it.
 Plaintiffs and defendants can file online and so can their attorneys.
 The entire paperwork system has been automated to be more efficient and immediate.
 This state uses Tyler Technologies as their filing vendor.
 There are fees involved for civil cases, and most users will pay $7 per upload of up to 35MB.
-Once a user signs up for e-filing, all correspondence will be electronic including email notifications.
+Once a user signs up for e-filing, all general court correspondence will be electronic including email notifications.

 Want to search for MA court records quickly and easily?
 Try Infotracer’s search tool to access thousands of court cases in Massachusetts, including those from Middlesex County, Worcester County, Essex County, and Suffolk County.
 Thanks to the MA Public Records Law, citizens have the right to review almost all criminal court records, civil cases, divorce, and other family matter records, bankruptcies and more!

 You may conduct a court records search privately without needing permission or even a reason.
 All court records in this state will be available except those that have been made confidential by court-order or the law.